chippyash/Matrix/README.md

 ### Transformations supported

 *  Cofactor - return the cofactor matrix of a vertice
+*  Concatenate - return matrix with extra matrix appended to the right
 *  Colreduce - return matrix reduced by 1+ columns
 *  Colslice - return a slice (1+) of the matrix columns
 *  Diagonal - reduce a matrix to its diagonal elements substituting non diagonal entries with zero
 *  MFunction - apply a function to every entry in the matrix
+*  Rotate - rotate matrix through 90, 180 or 270 degrees
-*  Rowreduce - return matrix reduce by 1+ rows
+*  Rowreduce - return matrix reduced by 1+ rows
 *  Rowslice - return a slice (1+) of matrix rows
+*  Stack - return matrix stacked on top of extra matrix
 *  Transpose - return matrix with rows and columns swapped around the diagonal

 The library is released under the [GNU GPL V3 or later license](http://www.gnu.org/copyleft/gpl.html)